RESCUE ART Becomes Fabric

-The new art is inspired by a bouquet given to me by my gardening and artist neighbor Mr. Thom.
-He knew I needed a boost.
-I was deciding what to finally do with all of my unsold Flow Blue note cards, trying not to feel that failure that lurks in heads of self-taught artists.
+The art is inspired by a bouquet from my gardening and artist neighbor Mr. Thom when he knew I needed a boost.
+I was deciding what to do with my unsold Flow Blue note cards, trying not to feel that failure that lurks in the heads of self-taught artists.

 And then the idea blossomed.